DiViNeT: 3D Reconstruction from Disparate Views via Neural Template Regularization: Results and Evaluation

 \section{Results and Evaluation}

-\agp{ \textbf{Datasets.}We use two commonly employed real-world object-scenes datasets, viz., DTU \cite{jensen2014large} and BlendedMVS dataset \cite{yao2020blendedmvs}.
+\textbf{Datasets.} We use two commonly employed real-world object-scenes datasets, viz., DTU \cite{jensen2014large} and BlendedMVS dataset \cite{yao2020blendedmvs}.
 DTU dataset contains multi-view images (49-64) of different objects captured with a fixed camera and lighting parameters.
-For training sparse view reconstruction models, we use the same image IDs as in \cite{niemeyer2022regnerf, yu2022monosdf, yu2021pixelnerf}. \agp{ For the template learning stage, our training split consists of objects which do not overlap with the $15$ test scans of the DTU dataset.
-We provide the list of scans used for training in the supplementary.} We evaluate our method on standard 15 scans used for evaluation by \cite{niemeyer2020differentiable, yariv2020multiview, yariv2021volume, wang2021neus, oechsle2021unisurf}.
+For training sparse view reconstruction models, we use the same image IDs as in \cite{niemeyer2022regnerf, yu2022monosdf, yu2021pixelnerf}.
+In addition to this, in order to show the generalization ability of our template prediction network we experiment with our method on the MobileBrick dataset \cite{li2023mobilebrick}, which consists of high-quality 3D models along with precise ground-truth annotations.

+For the template learning stage, our training split consists of objects that do not overlap with the $15$ test scans of the DTU dataset.
+We provide the list of scans used for training in the supplementary.
+We evaluate our method on standard 15 scans used for evaluation by \cite{niemeyer2020differentiable, yariv2020multiview, yariv2021volume, wang2021neus, oechsle2021unisurf}.
 The resolution of each image in the dataset is $1200 \times 1600$.
 Unlike MonoSDF \cite{yu2022monosdf} which resizes the images to $384\times384$ resolution for training, we input the actual image resolution to our pipeline.
 The other dataset, BlendedMVS, consists of $113$ scenes captured from multiple views, where each image is of resolution $576 \times 768$.
 Unlike DTU, BlendedMVS dataset has not been employed before in the sparse view setting, and as such, specific view IDs to train and test are not available.
 We therefore manually select 3 views that have little overlap.

-\textbf{Baselines.} \agp{ For sparse views, we compare against the classical MVS method, COLMAP \cite{schonberger2016pixelwise}, and recent volume rendering-based methods such as NeuS \cite{wang2021neus}, VolSDF \cite{yariv2021volume} and MonoSDF \cite{yu2022monosdf}.
-We exclude SparseNeuS \cite{long2022sparseneus} because of its inability to reconstruct 3D geometry when the input images have significantly less overlap.
+\textbf{Baselines.} For sparse views, we compare against the classical MVS method, COLMAP \cite{schonberger2016pixelwise}, and recent volume rendering-based methods such as NeuS \cite{wang2021neus}, VolSDF \cite{yariv2021volume} and MonoSDF \cite{yu2022monosdf}.
+We exclude SparseNeuS \cite{long2022sparseneus} evaluation in disparate settings because of its inability to reconstruct 3D geometry when the input images have significantly less overlap.
 For dense views, we additionally compare against the recent grid-based method, Voxurf \cite{wu2022voxurf}.
-A mesh from COLMAP point cloud output is obtained using Screened Poisson Surface Reconstruction \cite{kazhdan2013screened}}.
+A mesh from COLMAP point cloud output is obtained using Screened Poisson Surface Reconstruction \cite{kazhdan2013screened}.